 Every cloud has a silver lining, though, at least in terms of new products and profits.
 Water sold in bottles has become an iconic symbol of modern life.
 Ten years ago, the sale of bottled water was minimal.
 Today, 90 billion liters (23.8 billion gallons) are bought annually representing $22 billion in sales.

-To put figures in perspective, the total volume of water consumed in the world (90 billion liters) is about the volume of water the Indian capital of Delhi (population 12 million) consumes in two months.
-The amount of money spent on bottled water per year ($22 billion) would enable enough water to be supplied through municipal systems to 2,000 cities each with a population of 4 million.
+To put these figures in perspective, this is approximately the volume of water that the Indian capital of Delhi (population 12 million) consumes in two months.
+The amount of money spent on bottled water per year ($22 billion) would enable enough water to be supplied through the municipal system to 2,000 cities each with a population of 4 million.
 Today, the total investment in tap water supply and sewage treatment worldwide is only a few times greater than the annual global figure for bottled water sales.

 The phenomenal growth of bottled water sales is by no means limited to the industrialized world.
 The Indian bottled water industry is estimated to be growing at 30-50 percent a year.
 In China, one brand sells about 836 million liters (221 million gallons) and has a turnover of $375 million.
 The industry is growing 15 percent annually in Asia and 10 percent in North America (see Figure 1).

 In many cases, public confidence in tap water has been eroded due to images of polluted rivers, lakes and underground water sources.
 Lack of environmental protection and weak enforcement of regulations are partly to blame.
 There are, of course, also issues of health and taste that are also important, especially in industrialized countries (see Figure 2).
 Although these factors may encourage people to seek other sources of water, about half of all bottled water is little more than tap water—albeit re-filtered—delivered in bottles instead of pipes.